 Primary care physicians play a crucial role in evaluating a patient's risk of contracting STIs.
-They can accomplish this during primary care visits by conducting an inclusive and comprehensive sexual health history, which assesses an individual's sexual activity and related behaviors that increase their risk for developing an STI and becoming pregnant.^{67, 68} Key elements to a sexual health history include an individual's sexual orientation; frequency of sexual activity and the number of partners; and type of sexual engagement (e.g., penile-vaginal intercourse, oral sex, anal sex).67 These are often referred to as the Five P's: partners, practices, prevention of pregnancy, protection from STIs, and past history of STIs.^{1, 67} Numerous national organizations, including the American Academy of Pediatrics,69 the Centers for Disease Control and Prevention (CDC),1 the American Academy of Family Physicians (AAFP),70 and the American College of Obstetrics and Gynecology (ACOG)^{71, 72} recommend that physicians periodically obtain a sexual history or sexual risk assessment and discuss risk reduction with all patients.
-Additionally, these organizations and others have developed sexual history-taking or sexual risk assessment tools that providers can utilize in primary care to enable comprehensive, nonjudgmental risk assessment and obtain more complete and accurate information from patients.^{68, 73}
+They can accomplish this during primary care visits by conducting an inclusive and comprehensive sexual health history, which assesses an individual's sexual activity and related behaviors that increase their risk for developing an STI and becoming pregnant.
+Key elements to a sexual health history include an individual's sexual orientation; frequency of sexual activity and the number of partners; and type of sexual engagement (e.g., penile-vaginal intercourse, oral sex, anal sex).
+These are often referred to as the Five P's: partners, practices, prevention of pregnancy, protection from STIs, and past history of STIs.
+Numerous national organizations, including the American Academy of Pediatrics, the Centers for Disease Control and Prevention (CDC), the American Academy of Family Physicians (AAFP), and the American College of Obstetrics and Gynecology (ACOG), and the American College of Obstetrics and Gynecology (ACOG), and the American College of Obstetrics and Gynecology (ACOG), and discuss risk reduction with all patients.
+Additionally, these organizations and others have developed sexual history-taking or sexual risk assessment tools that providers can utilize in primary care to enable comprehensive, nonjudgmental risk assessment and obtain more complete and accurate information from patients.
+71, 76